 The holidays are well behind us, and the New Year is in full swing, so now is the time to focus on getting your taxes done.
 But you probably need some information to help you get started, including the answer to “What do I need to file taxes?”
 Below are the five top tax questions asked along with quick, helpful answers.

 Let’s say your retired father-in-law moved in with you this past year and your unemployed adult daughter lives at home while attending a local college.
 If you file as head of household, can you claim them as dependents?
 Probably, yes.
 But to be sure, you should check with a tax advisor to see who qualifies as a dependent because there are many variables, including your relationship to the dependent, their gross income for the year, the amount of support provided, and their age.
 For a more complete list of eligible dependents, visit the Liberty Tax ® website.

-“What is the Earned Income Tax Credit (EITC) and how do I claim it?”
+“What is the Earned Income Tax Credit (EITC), and how do I claim it?”

-“Will health care affect my taxes?”
+“Does health care affect my taxes?”

-“What documents do I need when I file my taxes?”
+“What do I need to file taxes?”

 “I didn’t make much last year; do I need to file a tax return?”

 If your income is above a certain level, the IRS requires you to file a federal income tax return.
 The minimum level depends on your filing status, age, and income.
 There are also other variables, including if you’re claimed as a dependent by someone else.
 This chart should be helpful: